neurodebian/neurodebian/sandbox/schroot-fslview.rst

 installation of stable Debian.
-Moreover if security or critical fixes to any components of that installation become available, this chroot environment, being a complete Debian installation, would be as easily upgradeable as your main system, thus guaranteeing robust performance.
+Moreover if security or critical fixes to any components of that installation become available, this chroot environment, being a complete Debian installation, could be as easily upgraded as your main system, thus guaranteeing robust performance.

 Although we demonstrate this setup with fslview in mind, such approach is generally useful for various use cases.
 E.g. we have used it in